 Rights holders can also open works that were digitized by Google on Google Books if desired, by following the directions below:

-- Sign up at for the Google Books Partner Program (click "Get Started").
+- Sign up at for the Google Books Partner Program (click "Get Started Now").
 This process will take a few minutes and will give you a special Partner Program account and interface from which you can manage how your books are shown on Google Books.

 - When you are ready, you can use Google's support form to add library-scanned books to your account and make them available online.